Use this off-page SEO checklist and examples to grow a new or existing website.

 Then you need to create better “how-to” guides if you’re going to reach out and earn links to your page.

 This is where you find and reach websites that have resource pages on their website.

 Like a university website having a jobs resource page for students finishing their degree.

-Many sites write posts like “23 Resources to Help X” where they link to many different products, services and solutions.
+Many sites write posts like “23 Resources to Help X”, linking to many different products, services and solutions.

-The aim is to reach out to the managers of these resources to get them to include your page (as a resource).
+The aim is to reach out to the managers of these resources to include your page (as a resource).